Last update - May 16th 2014

 Using the list below for the 9 different kale nutrition entries in our Protein database, the highest amount of Protein is in Kale, raw which contains 4.28 g of Protein per 100g.
-The lowest amount of Protein is in Kale, cooked, boiled, drained, without salt which in 100g contains 1.9 g of Protein.
+The lowest amount of Protein is in Kale, scotch, cooked, boiled, drained, without salt which in 100g contains 1.9 g of Protein.

 The median value of Protein is in Kale, scotch, raw which in 100g contains 2.8 g of Protein.
 The average amount of Protein in 100g of kale, based on the list below is 2.56 g of Protein.

 From the Protein content in kale list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each kale item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Kale, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.